Giubbe rosse: Plot

-Canada.
 Caribou uses the wages of his girlfriend Elizabeth, a sought-after singer, to pay for debts incurred through poker and drinking.
-When an angry mob chases him from the saloon, the mountie Bill Cormack rescues him.
+When an angry mob chases him from the saloon, the Canadian Mountie Bill Cormack rescues him.

 Caribou becomes an outlaw.
 He and a band steal from a gold transport.
-With the booty Caribou goes to Elizabeth to emigrate with her to the States.
+With the booty, Caribou goes to Elizabeth to emigrate with her to the States.
 She, however, decides against it; she wants to stay close to Bill, although he does not seem to share her affection.
 Hatred arises between the men, and Bill decides his job is to keep Caribou from doing any more harm.

 Years later, Elizabeth and Bill are married and have a son, Jimmy.
 Caribou escapes again from the prison where he has served time many times.
 When he finds Bill, Elizabeth is dead and Jimmy in his sole care.
 Caribou kidnaps Jimmy, taking him to the north, where he hid the stolen gold.
 With a posse of redcoats, Bill follows his trail.
 The former cronies, led by Wolf, are also after him.
 When Jimmy falls ill on the way, he is operated on by a doctor.
 This is how Bill gets to know the whereabouts of Caribou.
 In a final confrontation, Bill spares Caribou's life.
 It turns out he is his brother.
-Together they fight the other outlaws to save Jimmy.
+Together, they fight the other outlaws to save Jimmy.
 The battle is won, but Caribou is killed.